Preparation Tips For Written Ability Test (WAT) – Expert Guide

 - Be Interesting While Writing: It is advised not to bore the reader with your personal example, readers need facts from credible sources.
 Use your personal example only if that topic demands you to.

-- Keep Your Focus On Writing: While writing it is seen that most people wander their thoughts to something else altogether that leads to not writing about the topic in hand.
+- Keep Your Focus On Writing: While writing, it is seen that most people wander their thoughts to something else altogether, which leads to not writing about the topic at hand.
 Keep your focus on the point you want to convey.

-- Discuss Your Topics with Others: Discuss the current topics with your friend and think about other’s perspective as well.
+- Discuss Your Topics with Others: Discuss the current topics with your friend and think about others’ perspectives as well.
 This will not only help you gain a different perspective but also will help you to be more assertive.

 Important Note: Remember, the essay you are going to write in Written Ability Test might generate some questions in the subsequent PI round.
 You need to remember the points written in WAT to defend them in front of the interviewer.